- Major Studies

 Download the Executive Summary

 In considering IT spending as a percentage of revenue, the first important principle is that this metric varies greatly by industry.
 As shown in Figure 1, IT spending as a percentage of revenue in the financial services industry ranges between 4.4% at the 25th percentile to 11.4% at the 75th percentile.
-In contrast, discrete manufacturing companies spend 1.4% and 3.2% at the 25th and 75th percentiles, respectively.
+In contrast, discrete manufacturing companies spend 1.4% and 3.2% at the 25th and 75th quartiles, respectively.
 To put this in sharper relief, a financial services organization at the 25th percentile spends more than a discrete manufacturer at the 75th percentile.

 Our research shows that IT spending as a percentage of revenue does vary by organization size, with larger companies within an industry tending to spend more on IT as a percentage of revenue than smaller companies.
-However, the effect of organization size is far less than the effect of industry sector.
+However, the effect of organization size is far less than the deviation by industry sector.
 For example, a small bank will spend much more on IT as a percentage of revenue than a large construction company.
 In fact, the small bank might easily spend over 10% of its revenue on IT, whereas a large construction firm would be unusual if it spent more than 2%.

 Therefore, when benchmarking IT spending as a percentage of revenue, look primarily at your industry sector.
 Then look to see whether your organization size is much greater or less than the demographics of the survey sample.
 You may be able use this in your analysis to justify a greater or lesser level of IT expenses.

-Neither do we see differences between North America and European countries or other developed countries.
+Neither do we see significant differences between North America and European countries or other developed countries.
 However, we do not yet have a large enough sample to draw conclusions about IT spending in developing countries, such as parts of Asia, South America, or Africa.

 One mistake that IT leaders make in benchmarking their IT spending levels is only to look at their IT budgets as a percentage of revenue.
 To get a more complete picture, it is advisable to use other ratios as well, as shown in Figure 1.
 For example, look at IT spending per employee—or better yet, IT spending per user.
 The latter is more significant, because IT organizations must support users whether or not they are employees.
 Healthcare companies, for example, tend to have many more users than employees.
 On the other hand, in some companies, especially in manufacturing, not all employees are users of IT.